lwins-lights/CMSC828D-A4/README.md

 Now, open the web page [http://127.0.0.1:10009/](http://127.0.0.1:10009/) with any browser to enjoy!
 You may need to use `ctrl`+`-` to zoom out the dashboard if your screen is not large enough.

+### Return the result
+Your browser should automatically download a `log.txt` file when you finish.
+Please send it to `yfzheng@umd.edu`.